Our Services

 Improving one often helps the others, which is why doctors consider them core drivers of Biological Age.

-If you notice new or concerning symptoms—such as unusual fatigue, dizziness, chest discomfort, shortness of breath, or unexplained weight changes—you may want to gather more information promptly.
+If you notice new or concerning symptoms—such as unusual fatigue, dizziness, chest discomfort, shortness of breath, or unexplained weight changes—it's important to document what you're experiencing and understand when professional care may be needed.

-This can be useful for preparing questions, but it should never replace professional medical care.
+This tool can give you clarity and peace of mind, but it should never replace professional medical care.

 Without being extreme, the following habits consistently improve these biomarkers: